 Last updated on July 11th, 2021 at 06:28 pm

-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

 FollowtheMoney.org present factual data with minimal bias.
-They offer an “In the News” section that provides links to current news regarding money in politics.
-Typically these are sourced to left-center and least biased organizations.
-Based on factual reporting and minimal bias we rate the National Institute on Money in State Politics as least biased with a slight leftward lean due to sourcing and political affiliation.
-(D. Van Zandt 7/24/2017)
+They offer a “Reports and News” section that links current news regarding money in politics.
+Typically these are sourced to left-center and least biased organizations such a ProPublica.
+Based on factual reporting and minimal bias, we rate the National Institute on Money in State Politics as least biased with a slight leftward lean due to sourcing and political affiliation.

 Overall, we rate The National Institute on Money in Politics Least Biased based on the presentation of factual data from mostly government sources.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 7/24/2017) Updated (7/11/2021)